lorensen/VTKExamples/src/Java.md

 | Example Name | Classes Demonstrated | Description | Image |
 | -------------- | ---------------------- | ------------- | ------- |
-[RenderView](/Java/Views/RenderView) | vtkRenderView | An easierway to make objects  appear on the screen using RenderView
+[RenderView](/Java/Views/RenderView) | vtkRenderView | An easier way to make objects appear on the screen using RenderView

 ## Visualization